"What do I do now? Where do I even begin???"

 If you're a woman, and especially a mother, you'll appreciate the laughs, but also see you're not alone in those feelings.
 For everyone else, this is a funny, quick read that can help you empathize better with the women you manage and work with every day.

-Use these leadership books for new leaders to speed up their development
+Use these leadership books for new managers to speed up their development

 The right book (or books) can start a new manager off on the right foot, especially if they don't have a mentor to guide them.